Table of Contents

 « CONS: Only Available In Two Colors, Your Dog Will Have to Get Used to It, Hard to Put On/Take Off

-The collar only comes in one size and can fit dogs that have a neck size up to 18 inches.
-It is made from high-quality steel, while the prongs are also chrome plated.
-The metal won’t rust and the collar should last a long time.
+The collar only comes in one size and can fit dogs with a neck size of 18 inches.
+It is made from high-quality steel, while the prongs are also chrome-plated.

 » PROS: Effective, Durable, Rust-Proof, Safe, Adjustable